 So who was George PLANK?

-1 He was the son of Isaac PLANK, one of Isaac & Margaret's children.
+1 Was he the son of Isaac PLANK, one of Isaac & Margaret's children?
 Unfortunately, apart from his birth, nothing is known about Isaac.
 If this can be proved then my PLANKs were almost certainly Huguenots.

-2 He was the illegitimate son of Jacob PLANK's widow, Elizabeth.
-Elizabeth, the illegitimate daughter of Elizabeth PLANK, was baptised.
+2 Was he the illegitimate son of Jacob PLANK's widow, Elizabeth?
+Her illegitimate daughter, also Elizabeth, who also travelled to Brighton, was baptised.
 But George was not.

-3 He was the illegitimate son of Margaret PLANK, Isaac & Margaret's daughter.
-Isaac, the grandfather, became the father figure.
+3 Was he the illegitimate son of Margaret PLANK, Isaac & Margaret's daughter?
+If so did Isaac, the grandfather, become the father figure?

 I find it hard to believe that George & Elizabeth did NOT travel to Brighton together and that they are not related in some way.

 If George PLANK was the son of Isaac then the following take the story of my Planks much further.
 But until I know who George was there is no point in continuing this research.

 The Middlesex connection (pre 1800) (?)